Read Frequently Asked Questions

 - All personnel involved in a U.S. FDA-regulated environment, especially those involved in regulatory compliance, CGMP training and auditing, and the production and documentation of regulated medical products.

-John E. Lincoln, is Principal of J. E. Lincoln and Associates LLC, a consulting company.
-He has over 32 years experience in U.S. FDA-regulated industries, 18 years of which have been as a full time, practicing consultant.
-John has worked with companies from start-up o Fortune 100, in the U.S., Mexico, Canada, France, Germany, Sweden, China and Taiwan.
-He specializes in quality assurance, regulatory affairs, QMS problem remediation and FDA responses, new / changed product 510(k)s, process / product / equipment including QMS and software validations, ISO 14971 product risk management files / reports, Design Control / Design History Files, Technical Files.
-He's held positions in Manufacturing Engineering, QA, QAE, Regulatory Affairs, to the level of Director and VP (R&D).
-In addition, John has prior experience in military, government, electronics, and aerospace.
-He has published numerous articles in peer reviewed journals, and conducted workshops and webinars worldwide.
-He is a graduate of UCLA.
+John E. Lincoln is principal of J. E. Lincoln and Associates LLC, a consulting company with over 31 years’ experience in U.S. FDA-regulated industries, and 17 years as a full-time consultant.
+Mr. Lincoln has worked with companies from start-up to Fortune 100, in the U.S., Mexico, Canada, France, Germany, Sweden, China and Taiwan.
+He specializes in quality assurance, regulatory affairs, QMS problem remediation and FDA responses, new / changed product 510(k)s, process / product / equipment including QMS and software validations, ISO 14971 product risk management files / reports, design control / design history files, and technical files.
+He's held positions in manufacturing engineering, QA, QAE, regulatory affairs, to the level of director and VP (R&D).
+In addition, Mr. Lincoln has prior experience in military, government, electronics, and aerospace.
+He has published numerous articles in peer reviewed journals, conducted workshops and webinars worldwide on CAPA, 510(k)s, risk analysis / management, FDA / GMP audits, validation, root cause analysis, and others.
+Mr. Lincoln is a graduate of UCLA.

 Topic Back Ground: